hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

         - marginal values can be shared to audience
         - views has moved balance of power from few to many people.
         - allows people to share views easily
+    - changed social patterns
+        - can contact politicians, organizations, etc...
+        - increasing influence
+        - fake news can spread easily
+        - can connect with family much often
+        - upto-date news
+        - hard to keep personal stuff secret
+        - can be cyber bullied
+        - can be more isolated from family (real world interactions)
+        - less trusting friends can share personal information
+        - personal details published leading to vulnerability and identity theft
+        - background checks by employers will be embarassing
+            - specially if controversial stuff is shared

 - in healthcare